 To support our other operating priorities, we remain focused on capturing growth opportunities.
-In the first quarter of 2022, we opened 239 new stores, remodeled 532 stores, and relocated 32 stores.
-Although we are seeing inflationary pressures in building costs, we remain on track to open approximately 1,110 new stores (including planned pOpshelf stores and up to ten stores in Mexico), remodel approximately 1,750 stores, and relocate approximately 120 stores, for a total of 2,980 real estate projects in 2022.
-We expect stores in Mexico, which will represent our first store locations outside the United States, to open in the second half of 2022.
+In the first half of 2022, we opened 466 new stores, remodeled 1,065 stores, and relocated 62 stores.
+As a result of ongoing delays in permitting and receipt of construction materials, our new store openings are expected to be in the range of 1,010 to 1,060 (including planned pOpshelf stores and our first stores in Mexico) in 2022.
+As a result of the revised new store plans, we now plan to remodel approximately 1,795 stores, and relocate approximately 125 stores, for a total in the range of 2,930 to 2,980 real estate projects in 2022.
+We expect stores in Mexico, which will represent our first store locations outside the United States, to open in the fourth quarter of 2022.

-We continue to innovate within our channel and are able to utilize the most productive of our various Dollar General store formats based on the specific market opportunity.
+We continue to innovate within our channel and utilize the most productive of our various Dollar General store formats based on the specific market opportunity.
 We expect store format innovation to allow us to capture additional growth opportunities within our existing markets.
 We are now using two larger format stores (approximately 8,500 square feet and 9,500 square feet, respectively), and expect the 8,500 square foot format, along with our existing Dollar General Plus format of a similar size, to become our base prototypes for the majority of new stores, replacing our traditional 7,300 square foot format and higher-cooler count Dollar General Traditional Plus format.
 The larger formats allow for expanded high-capacity-cooler counts; an extended queue line; and a broader product assortment, including the non-consumable initiative, a larger health and beauty section, and produce in select stores.
 We continue to incorporate lessons learned from our various store formats and layouts into our existing store base.
 These lessons contribute to innovation in developing new formats, with a goal of driving increased customer traffic, average transaction amount, same-store sales and overall store productivity.